Admission Under Impaction

-Students are urged to become acquainted with the general requirements of the University and the specific requirements of the department listed in this Catalog.
+Students may view the general requirements of the University and the specific requirements of the department listed in this catalog.
 Important supplementary information about the steps leading to the master’s degree in sociology is contained in the Handbook for Graduate Students, which is available on the University website at http://www.csulb.edu/divisions/aa/projects/grad/handbook/

 Consideration for admission requires submission of a program application and university application.
 Submit all program application materials to the Department of Sociology in one complete package.

 All students must complete a minimum of thirty (30) units of upper division and graduate level courses, of which twenty-four (24) must be at the 500/600 graduate level.
 A student’s program is outlined in the Plan of Study that must be developed in consultation with a sociology faculty advisor within the first 12 units at CSULB.